 Visualizing your customer journey and experience was one of the key goals we aimed at when creating the UXPressia CJM tool.
 However, visualization in journey maps is something you can never get enough of.
 To give you a little more help with it, we now make UXPressia storyboard images available for download.

 What is storyboard

-A storyboard is a number of pictures that help you get a better understanding and translate to others what exactly your customers experience go through at each stage of their journey.
+A storyboard is a number of pictures that help you get a better understanding and translate to others what exactly your customers experience or go through at each stage of their journey.
 We offer 18 sets of storyboards for 18 different businesses, from video games and to health institutions.

 Here is what storyboard looks like on a customer journey map.